IBMDeveloperBNL/hlfabric-lab/README.md

 Congratulations, you connected all three parts of the demo application!!
 The frontend (Node-RED) invokes via a REST call the business service.
 The business service uses the Hyperledger Fabric SDK to invoke a transaction of the smart contract and transact with the blockchain network.

 ### Build a basic dashboard to create project pledges
 Okay, agreed, this still is a very minimalistic UI...Therefore, let's extend it a bit and create a web UI that can be used to create new project pledges.
-For this, copy the content of the `create-project-pledge.json` in the `frontend` folder of the `ibm-tnw2019-bc` repo to your clipboard.
-Next, click the menu on the top-right and select Import (2) and then Clipboard (3).
+For this, copy the content of the `create-project-pledge.json` in the `frontend` folder of the `hlfabric-lab-code` repo to your clipboard.
+Next, click the menu (1) on the top-right.
+Select Import (2), followed by Clipboard (3).

 ![](./images/35-connecting-parts-15.png)